ramatjob/VolkswagenInsurancePortal/README.md

 # VolkswagenInsurancePortal

+### Assumptions or Prerequisistes for this Project ###

+Please install chrome browser in your machine
+Please install Java 8 SDK in your machine and set the class path Please add cucumber for java plugin to your IDE (Intellij/Eclipse etc) Please add testNG plugin to your IDE (Intellij/Eclipse etc)

 ### How to compile this project ###

 Download the project into your local machine using the below command